PluieElectrique/fimfic-comment-tweaks/README.md

 Userscript for enhanced Fimfiction comments.
 Inspired by [4chan X](https://www.4chan-x.net/).

+## Install

+Get Violentmonkey for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/) or [Chrome](https://chrome.google.com/webstore/detail/violent-monkey/jinjaccalgkegednnccohejagnlnfdag).
+It should also work in Tampermonkey.
+Greasemonkey is not supported.

+Then, [click here](https://github.com/PluieElectrique/fimfic-comments-plus/raw/master/commentsplus.user.js) to install the userscript.

 ## Features

 * Comment collapsing: Collapse a comment and all of its descendants (any comment which replies to it, any reply to those replies, and so on)